whaitukay/spark-utils/README.md

 path = "/path/to/file_or_directoryt" #some path to a file or directory

 # Delete the file or directory at the specified path
-delFileOrDir = spark_utils.deleteFileOrDir(path)
+delFileOrDir = spark_utils.delete(path)
 ```

-Note that the `deleteFileOrDir` function returns a `Boolean` value if it was a success or an error if the path did not exist.
+Note that the `delete` function returns a `Boolean` value if it was a success or an error if the path did not exist.

 ### rename
 The `rename` function is used to rename a specific file in a given path.